teachfloor/docs/extension-apps/08-realtime.md

 # Realtime Channels

-Live, server-driven event streams scoped to a course or user.
-Extension apps subscribe to a channel and receive any events that other clients publish on it; they can also publish their own.
+Live event streams scoped to a course or user.
+Extension apps subscribe to a channel, receive any events that other clients publish on it, and can publish their own.

 :::info
 **Requires `@teachfloor/extension-kit` ≥ 1.22.0.** Earlier versions of the kit don't ship the `realtime` namespace.
 Bump your app's dependency before adding the `realtime` permission to your manifest.